jamz903/snatch/README.md

 ### Homescreen
 ![Image of Home screen](/githubImages/homescreen.png)\
 This is the home screen of snatch and it has a carousel/slideshow to display different images of food.
 It also features a dropdown list that allows user to pick a foodcourt.
 In addition, it also has a welcome message with the user's username entered when he signs up at the sign up page.
+It also makes use of a ScrollView to allow users to scroll when on smaller devices/landscape orientation.

 ### Dropdown List
 ![Image of Dropdown List](/githubImages/dropdown_list.png)\